elenaalehnovich/ci_test/README.md

         CONNECTED_APP_CONSUMER_KEY_DH :- The consumer key that was returned after you created a connected app in your Dev Hub org.
         JWT_CRED_ID_DH:- The credentials ID for the private key file from Jenkins (server.key)
 6. Add Jenkins file to the root of the Git folder
+7. Update orgs.properties file with your own Orgs Username + instance
 7. relay-windows-amd64.exe forward --bucket github-jenkins http://localhost:8080/github-webhook/
 https://webhookrelay.com/blog/2017/11/23/github-jenkins-guide/__